Prerequisites: API key and an agent configured with webhook settings.

 Response payload

-Your endpoint can return dynamic_variables:
+Your endpoint can returndynamic_variables and optional agent_overrides:

 | Field | Type | Description |